GeostatsGuy/MLTrainingImages/README.md

 ## Professor Michael Pyrcz, The University of Texas at Austin

-## Misael Morales, The University of Texas at Austin
+## Misael M. Morales, The University of Texas at Austin

 A collection of training images in NumPy and Matlab 3D array formats.